rlugojr/linkurious-enterprise-manual/Administration/Disclosure_settings.md

 Do the same for edge properties.

 <div class="alert alert-warning">
-  Reindex data once undisclosed properties are configured to remove them from search results.
+  Reindex data once the undisclosed properties are configured in order to remove them from search results.
 </div>